krypto5863/COM3D2.ShaderServant/README.md

 If you wish to use advanced material functions, keep reading.
 Also, you're gonna need updated tools to handle the cube texture type: [Updated English Tools](https://www.mediafire.com/file/r2hqhlggi10ev5i/%255BCOM3D2%255DEnglish_Mod_Tools_Pack_3.28.2020.zip/file)

 ## Remove `_NPRMAT_` from file name!
-ShaderServant works perfectly fine with NPR materials.
-You don't **need** to do this if you don't plan to use keyword toggling.
-You can do it for whatever reason you desire though.

 NPR material files are denoted by using `_NPRMAT_SomeShaderName` in order to load shaders.
 However, when SS(ShaderServant) detects `_NPRMAT_` it will internally convert it to an advanced material but if you mix the keyword with advanced material functions, it will produce errors.
 Your advanced materials should be named just like your typical materials.
 Whatever you want, just no `_NPRMAT_`

 ![image](https://github.com/krypto5863/COM3D2.ShaderServant/assets/29824718/b2478521-f7cc-4812-8d1b-7cfdbbb8f744)